About our BTEC qualifications

 Sadly not, no.

-- BTEC Level 1 qualifications are partially funded for MOD cadets
+- BTEC Level 1 qualifications are currently self-funded courses

-- BTEC Level 2 qualifications are fully funded by CVQO for learners meeting the age criteria each academic year (be over 16 and under 19 on 31 August 2018)
+- BTEC Level 2 qualifications are fully funded by CVQO for learners meeting the age criteria each academic year (be over 16 and under 19 on 31 August 2021 and completed year 11)

-- BTEC Level 3 in Education and Training: this is currently LIBOR funded for a limited time
+- BTEC Level 3 in Education and Training: this is a self funded course

 As always, if in any doubt, the best thing is to contact us at email@example.com and ask!